Gasly surprise Italian GP winner as Hamilton given penalty - WHIZ News

 Hamilton finished seventh, 17.245 behind Gasly, who was emotional as he crossed the line to become the first French winner at any GP since Olivier Panis in 1996.

 “It was such a crazy race.
 The car was fast, and to go through so much in the space of 18 months.
-First podium last year, now first victory in Monza.
+First podium last year (in Brazil), now first victory in Monza.
 I have no words,” said Gasly, who was dropped by Red Bull last year.

 Gasly celebrated wildly with his team but then, after the trophy presentation, was seen sitting down on the top spot of the podium alone.
 He had a moment to reflect on his achievement, as he took a swig of champagne surrounded by ticker-tape.